fossasia/eventyay-tickets/doc/features.rst

 Scheduling
 ~~~~~~~~~~

-- **Configure your location:** Configure the rooms your talks will are taking place in, including
+- **Configure your location:** Configure the rooms your talks will be taking place in, including
-  their names, descriptions, and capacities.
+  their names, descriptions, capacities and availabilites.
 - **Build a schedule:** In the interactive drag'n'drop interface, build a schedule that you are
   happy with.
 Play around with it freely.
 - **Build your schedule offline:** The initial version of a schedule is often hard to figure out.